Introducing Julius John “Whitey” White

 No stranger to trekking, Whitey’s climbed Kili hundreds of times, and even made it halfway around the world to our CEO Keith’s big birthday bash earlier this year!

-So let’s get to know him, shall we?
+So let’s get to know the king of the Kilimanjaro guides, shall we?

 Whitey!
 Thanks for speaking to us.
 Tell us, how long have you been climbing Kilimanjaro?

 Jambo from Tanzania!
 I’m around 35 now and I think I was 14 when I first made my way up the mountain.
 So about 20 years I suppose.

 And how many times have you climbed the Roof of Africa in that time?

 It could be 400 or 500 times that I’ve climbed Kili – I’ve stopped counting now!
 I’ve done all of the routes loads of times.
 Each one is so unique, but Machame is my favourite.